jordanaustin/Polyfilters/README.md

 # PWR Filters for Polymer

-Behavior computed properties for HTML and JS filtering, based on ng component filters.
+Polymer behavior computed properties for HTML and JS filtering, based on ng component filters.

 Filters:
 * uppercase